m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 ```

-Copy the response file to the pod
+Copy the response file to the pod.

 ```shell
 kubectl -n sample-domain1-ns cp response.txt pvhelper:/tmp
 ```

-Run the Upgrade Assistant readiness check to verify the inputs and whether the schema needs to be upgraded.
+Run the Upgrade Assistant readiness check to verify the input values and whether the schema needs to be upgraded.

 ```shell
 ./ua -readiness -response /tmp/response.txt -logDir /tmp
 ```

-Check the output to see if there is any error.
+Check the output to see if there are any errors.

 ```
 Oracle Fusion Middleware Upgrade Assistant 14.1.2.0.0